OSBI investigating after Cherokee County deputy shoots, kills man who threw spear

 Two deputies responded, and they encountered a man, later identified as Jericho Wynos, holding a spear outside the home.

-He then threw the spear, striking one of the deputies, Curtis Elkins, in his hands.

-Chennault said Elkins suffered minor injuries but shot Wynos as he reached for two other knives strapped to his person.
-Wynos was able to arm himself with at least one of the them before he was struck twice in the torso.
+Chennault said Elkins had minor injuries but shot Wynos as he reached for two knives strapped to his body.
+Wynos was able to arm himself with at least one of the them before he was shot twice in the torso.

 Deputies rendered aid, but the 45-year-old was pronounced dead at the scene.
-They later found a third knife on his person.
+They later found a third knife on his body.

-Chennault said his agency was familiar with Wynos, but he was unsure what precipitated the episode.
-Online court records show Wynos failed to register as a sex offender at least twice.
+Chennault said his agency was familiar with Wynos but that he was unsure what precipitated the episode.
+Online court records show that Wynos had failed to register as a sex offender at least twice.

 "We don't know what caused this," Chennault said.
 "We don't even know if it was (Wynos) that was calling."

-Elkins, a Cherokee County deputy for two years, is on administrative leave as investigators determine what charges, if any, to present to the district attorney.
+Elkins, a Cherokee County deputy for two years, is on administrative leave as the shooting is being investigated.

-The other deputy on scene, a law enforcement veteran of more than 20 years, was not placed on leave, Chennault said.
+The other deputy at the scene, a law enforcement veteran of more than 20 years, was not placed on leave, Chennault said.

 Featured video